lumina-ai-inc/chunkr-table-rdbench/README.md

 # Chunkr AI Tablebench

 This is a bench on RD Table bench (https://huggingface.co/datasets/reducto/rd-tablebench) for the Chunkr AI via our new API.
 The results in this repo and blog are outdated by a few months - so we are publishing our results here.
-On the new implementation, we scored 0.81 compared to the <0.65 on the original benchmark run.
+On the new implementation, we scored 0.81 (on about half the dataset) compared to the <0.65 on the original benchmark run.
 We are publishing our results on the dataset here.

 We ran the dataset with the following configuration on our API:
 ```